saradiaz/appsec-toolbelt/JavaScript/source-code-analysis/eslint-README.md

-###To install eslint and plugins used in this eslint config file:
+###To install eslint and plugins used in [this eslint config file](https://github.com/saradiaz/security-baseline/blob/master/JavaScript/source-code-analysis/.eslintrc.json):

 note: -D is --save-dev

-`npm install -D eslint`
+`$ npm install -D eslint`
-`npm install -D eslint-plugin-security`
+`$ npm install -D eslint-plugin-security`
-`npm install -D eslint-plugin-scanjs-rules`
+`$ npm install -D eslint-plugin-scanjs-rules`
-`npm install -D eslint-plugin-no-unsafe-innerhtml`
+`$ npm install -D eslint-plugin-no-unsafe-innerhtml`

 ###Once you've done this, you can either
 * use the .eslintrc.json as-is from this repo
-* run `eslint --init`* with your project-specific details and include the plugins and rules from our config file*
+* run `$ eslint --init`* with your project-specific details and include the plugins and rules from our config file*

 	*if you are using the eslint specific to your project, you might have to run `./node_modules/eslint/bin/eslint.js --init`